Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/pattern_pushvspush.md

 ![Docusaurus](/img/recipes/patterns/pull-diagram.png)

-Compartively the responsibility has switched from the contract owner to send directly to many addresses - to the contract owner sending a batch transaction to the contract containing all the accounts and their associated rewards.
+Comparatively the responsibility has switched from the contract owner to send directly to many addresses - to the contract owner sending a batch transaction to the contract containing all the accounts and their associated rewards.
 Users can now claim these directly from the contract.

 So we've moved from pushing transactions to users, to sending one transaction to a smart contract that allows the specific user to pull an amount from.
 How would we improve this further?